AvenirHQ/middleman-avenir/README.md

 - [Sass](http://sass-lang.com/) with [Bourbon](http://bourbon.io/)

 ## Usage
-Clone this repo into your `~/.middleman` directory as "seo"
+Clone this repo into your `~/.middleman` directory as "avenir"

-`git clone git@github.com:secretsaucehq/middleman-seo.git ~/.middleman/seo`
+`git clone git@github.com:secretsaucehq/middleman-seo.git ~/.middleman/avenir`

-Now you can simply init new projects with the "seo" template:
+Now you can simply init new projects with the "avenir" template:

-`middleman init my-project --template=seo `
+`middleman init my-project --template=avenir `

-Just don't forget to update `~/.middleman/seo` every now and then.
+Just don't forget to update `~/.middleman/avenir` every now and then.

 ## TODO's
 - SEO optimize the Middleman blog extension.